attorney755/Country_Information_App/README.md

 I checked the `X-Served-By` header in the response, which should alternate between `web01` and `web02`.
 This confirms that HAProxy is effectively balancing traffic between both servers.

-Did this because verifying load balancing ensures that traffic is distributed evenly across servers, preventing any single server from becoming a bottleneck.
+I did this because verifying load balancing ensures that traffic is distributed evenly across servers, preventing any single server from becoming a bottleneck.

----

 ## Notes & Troubleshooting

 - If you encounter a port allocation error (e.g., `Bind for 0.0.0.0:8080 failed: port is already allocated`), ensure no other process is using the port or stop any previous containers.
-Did this because freeing up the port is necessary for the new container to start correctly.
+I did this because freeing up the port is necessary for the new container to start correctly.
 - Make sure your Docker image is pushed to Docker Hub and accessible by the compose file.
-Did this because the compose file needs to pull the image to deploy the containers.
+I did this because the compose file needs to pull the image to deploy the containers.
 - If you need to SSH into the web servers for debugging, use the following commands:
   - `ssh ubuntu@localhost -p 2211` (web-01)
   - `ssh ubuntu@localhost -p 2212` (web-02)

-Did this because accessing the web servers directly can help diagnose and resolve issues that may not be apparent from the load balancer.
+I did this because accessing the web servers directly can help diagnose and resolve issues that may not be apparent from the load balancer.

----

 ## Summary